InfiniteEvolution/Canvas/README.md

 ### Summary

 This framework represents the foundation for a decentralized intelligence ecosystem—a world where AI becomes personal, autonomous, and fully under user control.
 It prioritizes privacy, flexibility, and long-term technical evolution across device generations and operating systems.

+This content was drafted with the help of AI Tools.